 Working, Teaching, & Research

-Faculty Flexible Teaching (FFT) Modality Arrangement Available for Fall 2021
+Faculty Flexible Teaching (FFT) Modality Arrangement Available for 2021-2022

-Due to the nature of the Delta variant and in consultation with our national expert colleagues at UT Health San Antonio, UTSA recognizes that some faculty scheduled to teach in-person will need to move their assigned traditional in-person or hybrid courses online for the entire 2021 fall semester for the safety of an immunocompromised household member who lives with the faculty member.
-An approved flexible teaching modality arrangement will allow the faculty member to conduct all traditional in-person or hybrid course(s) and all meetings online for the 2021 fall semester.
-Faculty members with an approved flexible teaching modality arrangement are expected not to engage in university related travel during the 2021 fall semester.
+UTSA recognizes that some faculty scheduled to teach in-person will need to move their assigned traditional in-person or hybrid courses online for the entire 2022 spring semester for the safety of an immunocompromised household member who lives with the faculty member.
+An approved flexible teaching modality arrangement will allow the faculty member to conduct all traditional in-person or hybrid course(s) and all meetings online for the 2022 spring semester.
+Faculty members with an approved flexible teaching modality arrangement are expected not to engage in university related travel during the 2022 spring semester.

 Based on currently available data on serology post-vaccination and expert opinion, a faculty member will automatically qualify for a flexible teaching modality arrangement if their household member has one of the preapproved conditions listed below: